-In his 42 years as a trial lawyer, Bill Jeffress has tried 33 complex civil and criminal cases before juries in ten different states and the District of Columbia.
-He has also tried dozens of cases before judges and administrative tribunals.
-Mr. Jeffress’ cases have involved a wide range of substantive areas, including fraud, government procurement, antitrust, securities, regulation of financial institutions, insurance, news gathering, tax, healthcare, international transactions, civil rights and public corruption.
+In his 45 years as a trial lawyer, Bill Jeffress has tried 36 complex criminal and civil cases to juries in eleven states, plus dozens of nonjury trials before judges and administrative tribunals.
+Mr. Jeffress' cases have involved a wide range of substantive areas, including fraud, government procurement, antitrust, securities, regulation of financial institutions, insurance, news gathering, tax, healthcare, international transactions, civil rights and public corruption.

 After graduation from Yale Law School, Mr. Jeffress served as a law clerk to Judge Gerhard A. Gesell of the United States District Court for the District of Columbia, and as a law clerk to Justice Potter Stewart of the United States Supreme Court.
 He has served as Chair of the American Bar Association's Criminal Justice Standards Committee and was a member of the ABA's Standing Committee on Ethics and Professional Responsibility from 1996 to 2002.
 He is a Fellow of the American College of Trial Lawyers and has testified as an expert witness on legal ethics and trial practice.